LLJFT/CODRosterScheduler/replit.md

 ## Overview

 This is a team schedule and attendance management application for Marvel Rivals esports teams.
 The application allows team managers to track player availability across different roles (Tank, DPS, Support, Sub, Coach) for weekly practice sessions.
-It features a weekly calendar view with time block selections, real-time synchronization with Google Sheets, and a Material Design-inspired interface optimized for Arabic (RTL) layouts.
+It features a weekly calendar view with time block selections, real-time synchronization with Google Sheets, and a Material Design-inspired interface with golden/black theme matching Marvel Rivals branding.

 ## User Preferences